decima/kip/README.md

 Fill free to change the folder by creating your own .env.local and set the env variable to `FILE_STORAGE=$PWD/../storage`

-This is all what the project needs to work.
+### Using Docker
+For those who don't want to install php on their computer, you can use a pre-built docker-image for development.

+Using docker-compose, it will start the project on port 8010 by default and use the var/storage folder as a base.

 ## How to contribute
-Every contributions, even small are welcome, feel free to make this project awesome
+Every contributions, even small are welcome, feel free to make this project awesome.
+I have created issues